twota/terms-of-service-and-privacy-policy/README.md

 To protect our users, “Twota” employs multiple safeguards and moderation mechanisms for user-generated content, including:

-▪A filtering system (using AI and manual review) to detect and block objectionable material before it appears in public feeds.
+▪ A filtering system (using AI and manual review) to detect and block objectionable material before it appears in public feeds.

-▪An in-app reporting system allowing users to flag offensive content or behavior.
+▪ An in-app reporting system allowing users to flag offensive content or behavior.
 Reports are reviewed promptly by our moderation team.

-▪The ability to block and report abusive users directly from profiles or chats.
+▪ The ability to block and report abusive users directly from profiles or chats.

-▪Published contact information (see "Contact Us" section) so users can easily reach our support team.
+▪ Published contact information (see "Contact Us" section) so users can easily reach our support team.

 “Twota” has zero tolerance for any form of objectionable, sexual, violent, threatening, or abusive content or behavior.
 This includes, but is not limited to, pornographic material, harassment, bullying, objectification of real people, hate speech, and any Chatroulette-style or “hot-or-not” experiences.
 Accounts found to engage in such conduct will be immediately removed without notice.